 Jetting off to far-away lands is fun, but sometimes staying close to home is best – especially with young kids and tight budgets.

-If that describes your family, you’ll be glad to know that Michigan was recently named one of the best places in the world to travel.
-The TripSavvy ranking listed the Great Lakes State as the “best place to travel for outdoor enthusiasts,” WXYZ reports.
+If that describes your family, you’ll be glad to know that Michigan has been named one of the best places to travel during fall and all year round.

-TripSavvy’s post, “Where to Go in 2020: The Best Places to Travel This Year,” included destinations around the globe, from New Orleans (“Destination of the Year”) to Rwanda (“Best for a Bucket List”).
+Back in January, TripSavvy’s post, “Where to Go in 2020: The Best Places to Travel This Year,” included destinations around the globe, from New Orleans (“Destination of the Year”) to Rwanda (“Best for a Bucket List”) and named our mitten the “best place to travel for outdoor enthusiasts.”

-Sounds about right to us.
-Ready to explore the outdoors here in your home state?
+So, are you ready to explore the outdoors here in your home state this fall and beyond?
 Consider these five suggestions.

 Michigan is home to the country’s longest canopy walk, and it’s not too far from the Detroit area.
 Located at Whiting Forest of Dow Gardens in Midland, the canopy walk has 1,400 feet of treetop bridges spanning 54 acres of forest.
 It’s open year-round, so check it out anytime.